johnmcc/intro-security/security.md

 Be aware that the most vulnerable parts of your app are the parts where users interact with it!
 Let's have a think about some of the different ways they might be able to do this.

-[i] Again, let the students discuss the various means of interacting with, say, a web app.
-Write them on the board as they come up.
-Here are some potential answers:

 - The URL that the user enters / clicks on
-- Forms submitted by the user
+- Forms submitted by the user (File upload fields can be particularly vulnerable)
 - Values stored locally on users' devices - for example cookies, localstorage etc.

 The most vulnerable parts of your app are the parts where users interact with it.
 So, start with these areas of your app.
 Put yourself in an attackers shoes.
 Think - if you were an attacker, would you be able to compromise this part of the app somehow?